Counselling

 What is counselling?

-A process where a trained therapist helps individuals cope with issues.
+Counselling is a type of talk therapy where a trained therapist helps individuals cope with mental health issues.

 Who can benefit from counselling?